thymedev/thymedev.github.io/src/coffee/start.md

 **coffee-cogs** is a collection ("repository") of plugins ("cogs") you can add to your **Red DiscordBot**.

+When you're ready, browse the list of Thyme Coffee bots and find one you like!

-Type these commands in a DM with your bot:
+You will see an **Install** box.
+Just copy-paste the commands and enter them into a chat with your bot:

+> Replace [p] with your prefix
+> Replace %%%% with the name of the cog
 ```
 [p]repo add coffee-cogs https://github.com/coffeebank/coffee-cogs
 [p]cog install coffee-cogs %%%%%
 ```
-> Replace [p] with your prefix
-> Replace %%%% with the name of the cog

 You're done!